valenlab/amplican/README.md

 #### Feedback

 Please feel free to provide feedback or wanted functionality.
-My contact adress is Kornel.Labun at uib.no.
+My contact address is Kornel.Labun at uib.no.